-52. On April 7, 2020, Respondent filed a complaint on behalf of The Law Offices of John Xydakis, P.C. and himself, individually, alleging that the American Bar Association's reporting of the sanctions award against Respondent was defamatory.
+- 46. On April 7, 2020, Respondent filed a complaint on behalf of The Law Offices of John Xydakis, P.C. and himself, individually, alleging that the American Bar Association's reporting of the sanctions award against Respondent was defamatory.
 The matter was docketed as Cook County case number 2020 L 003987.
-Respondent did not pursue the matter beyond filing the complaint, and on March 19, 2021, the case was dismissed for want of prosecution.

-53. On April 7, 2020, Respondent filed a complaint on behalf of The Law Offices of John Xydakis, P.C. and himself, individually, alleging that the Chicago Daily Law Bulletin's reporting of the sanctions award against Respondent was defamatory.
+Respondent did not pursue the matter beyond filing the complaint, and on March 19, 2021, the case was dismissed for want of prosecution. - 47.
+On April 7, 2020, Respondent filed a complaint on behalf of The Law Offices of John Xydakis, P.C. and himself, individually, alleging that the Chicago Daily Law Bulletin's reporting of the sanctions award against Respondent was defamatory.
 The matter was docketed as Cook County case number 2020 L 003990.
-The Daily Law Bulletin's article quoted attorneys John Schriver and Eugene Murphy, who Respondent also named as defendants in the case.

-54. The Defendants in the case number 2020 L 003990 were served with copies of the complaint, and subsequently filed motions to dismiss.
-On May 18, 2021, Defendants, John Schriver and Duane Morris, LLP's motion to dismiss was granted, and the case was dismissed with prejudice, in its entirety.

-55. On April 8, 2020, Respondent filed a complaint on behalf of The Law Offices of John Xydakis, P.C. and himself, individually, alleging that Patch Media's reporting of the sanctions award against Respondent on its website was defamatory.
-The matter was docketed as

-Cook County case number 2020 L 004042.
+The Daily Law Bulletin's article quoted attorneys John Schriver and Eugene Murphy, who Respondent also named as defendants in the case. - 48.
+The Defendants in the case number 2020 L 003990 were served with copies of the complaint, and subsequently filed motions to dismiss.
+On May 18, 2021, Defendants, John Schriver and Duane Morris, LLP's motion to dismiss was granted, and the case was dismissed with prejudice, in its entirety. - 49.
+On April 8, 2020, Respondent filed a complaint on behalf of The Law Offices of John Xydakis, P.C. and himself, individually, alleging that Patch Media's reporting of the sanctions award against Respondent on its website was defamatory.
+The matter was docketed as Cook County case number 2020 L 004042.
 Respondent did not pursue the matter beyond filing the complaint, and on February 23, 2021, the case was dismissed for want of prosecution.

-56. On April 10, 2020, Respondent filed a complaint on behalf of The Law Offices of John Xydakis, P.C. and himself, individually, alleging that the Chicago Tribune's reporting of the sanctions award against Respondent was defamatory.
+- 50. On April 10, 2020, Respondent filed a complaint on behalf of The Law Offices of John Xydakis, P.C. and himself, individually, alleging that the Chicago Tribune's reporting of the sanctions award against Respondent was defamatory.
 The matter was docketed as Cook County case number 2020 L 004105.
-On March 25, 2021, the case was dismissed for want of prosecution.

-57. On April 21, 2020, Respondent filed a complaint on behalf of The Law Offices of John Xydakis, P.C. and himself, individually, against attorney Diana Silverberg and the law firm Kovitz Shifrin Nesbit, alleging that statements made in a story published on the firm's website that referenced the sanctions awards against Respondent were defamatory.
+On March 25, 2021, the case was dismissed for want of prosecution. - 51.
+On April 21, 2020, Respondent filed a complaint on behalf of The Law Offices of John Xydakis, P.C. and himself, individually, against attorney Diana Silverberg and the law firm Kovitz Shifrin Nesbit, alleging that statements made in a story published on the firm's website that referenced the sanctions awards against Respondent were defamatory.
 The matter was docketed as Cook County case number 2020 L 004440.
-On April 12, 2021, Respondent voluntarily dismissed the case.

-58. On April 30, 2020, Respondent filed a complaint on behalf of The Law Offices of John Xydakis, P.C. and himself, individually, alleging Bloomberg News' reporting of the sanctions award against Respondent was defamatory.
+On April 12, 2021, Respondent voluntarily dismissed the case. - 52.
+On April 30, 2020, Respondent filed a complaint on behalf of The Law Offices of John Xydakis, P.C. and himself, individually, alleging Bloomberg News' reporting of the sanctions award against Respondent was defamatory.
 The matter was docketed as Cook County case number 2020 L 004785.
-Respondent did not pursue the matter beyond filing the complaint, and on March 23, 2021, the case was dismissed for want of prosecution.

-59. On May 6, 2020, Respondent filed a complaint on behalf of Marshall Spiegel, Chicago Title Trust Co. as Trustee of Trust Number 80023351713, Law Offices of John Xydakis, P.C., and himself, individually, alleging the statements regarding the sanctions award against Spiegel and Respondent made by attorney David Allen in a YouTube video were defamatory.
+Respondent did not pursue the matter beyond filing the complaint, and on March 23, 2021, the case was dismissed for want of prosecution. - 53.
+On May 6, 2020, Respondent filed a complaint on behalf of Marshall Spiegel, Chicago Title Trust Co. as Trustee of Trust Number 80023351713, Law Offices of John Xydakis, P.C., and himself, individually, alleging the statements regarding the sanctions award against Spiegel and Respondent made by attorney David Allen in a YouTube video were defamatory.
 The matter was docketed as Cook County case number 2020 L 004975.
-On May 21, 2021, Respondent voluntarily dismissed the case with leave to refile.

-60. All of the lawsuits filed by Respondent in paragraphs 50 through 59 above were frivolous and lacked a basis in fact or law, which Respondent knew at the time he filed them.
-Respondent filed these lawsuits for no purpose other than to harass, delay, or burden the parties against whom the cases were filed.
+On May 21, 2021, Respondent voluntarily dismissed the case with leave to refile. - 54.
+All of the lawsuits filed by Respondent in paragraphs 44 through 53 above were frivolous and lacked a basis in fact or law, which Respondent knew at the time he filed them.